Jay1q2w/Intelliform-Smart_OCR_Registration/README.md

    cd backend
    npm i  #install dependancies
    ```
-Backend Health Status will be available on `http://localhost:5000/api/health`

 ### Create .env for Backend
 -  Create .env file inside the backend directory and add the following